 - Final admissions decisions are determined in late April/early May

 - Admitted students attend a required Orientation Session at the end of the spring semester

 - Strong intellectual curiosity and achievement in challenging prior coursework

 - Prior engagement in research opportunities (such as SPUR, independent projects, etc).

-- Must be enrolled in classes in both the fall and spring of your senior year (cannot graduate following the fall semester)
+- Must be enrolled in classes on the NYC campus in both the fall and spring of your senior year (cannot graduate following the fall semester)

 Students selected for the program have the opportunity to take up to 6-units (typically two courses) of graduate-level coursework through the Stern MBA program.
 Students are informed of the MBA course selection process prior to the registration periods in which the student is enrolled in the program.